-Taking the Measure of Digital | Applied Systems UK Skip to content
+Taking the Measure of Digital | Applied Systems Blog Europe Skip to content

 Investing in business is always a gamble, and calculating the potential return is never a straight-forward issue, with time the most variable factor.
 How quickly can you wait to see a ROI?
 Six months, a year, two years, more?
 And how do you balance this timescale with the risks of doing nothing and waiting, waiting, waiting, until the very last minute.
 Will any investment be too late, or will the delay prove to be canny timing?
 It’s not an exact science no matter what those with MBAs in business may say.